lukacsg/openlostcat/README.md

   * Existential (ANY) and universal (ALL) quantification (from item-level to category-level; ANY matches if the filtered tag bundle set is nonempty, ALL matches if it equals its non-filtered original)

-  * Common-sense default quantifier wrapping for filters (such as ANY for atomic filters, ALL for implications)
+  * Common-sense default quantifier wrapping for filters (such as ANY for atomic filters, ALL for implications) with logical robustness yielding similar default quantifiers for equivalent subformulae

   * Boolean combinations of category-level (quantified) rule subexpressions: AND, OR, NOT and implication for single true/false-valued expressions